100% Petite Sirah

 The oldest petite sirah vines on our Lytton Estate were planted in 1901 and the youngest in 2008.
 We made our first wine from the property in 1972 and until 2002 when we bottled portions of the petite sirah as a separate wine for a limited release, it had always been included in the Lytton Springs Zinfandel.
 In 2003 we made another limited release and in 2009 our first national release.

-Fermentation: Natural primary and secondary; limited pump-overs to once daily; pressed at nine days.
+Fermentation: Whole berry fermentation.
+Natural primary and secondary; limited pump-overs to once daily; pressed at seven days.

 Aging: Twelve months in barrel

-Hand-harvested, sustainably grown, estate grapes; destemmed and partially crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush; 86 ppm over the course of aging); pad filtered at bottling.
+Hand-harvested, sustainably grown, estate grapes; destemmed, whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush; 143 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker